 Beyond film, and as a break from her film career, Ms. Castelino also at one time achieved a successful career in information technology.
 As a senior executive, Ms. Castelino worked with Fortune 100 companies overseeing management of large teams, geographically dispersed locations and multi-million dollar budgets, while delivering several large enterprise scale projects.

 Ms. Castelino is currently in development on two feature films - "Breached," and an untitled Bollywood musical.

 benjamin cox - NY

-A fashion film that Mr. Cox produced, wrote and directed, "David Gandy's Goodnight," was named by Fashion Film Network as the second most-watched fashion film on earth the month of its YouTube release.
-Produced by Red Square Pictures in collaboration with both David Schwimmer's production company Dark Harbor Stories and elk studios, "David Gandy's Goodnight" also finished in second place at the 2014 Fashion Film Awards held at the Majestic Hotel during the Cannes Film Festival.
-Roman Polanski's fashion film "A Therapy," starring Sir Ben Kingsley and Helena Bonham Carter, finished in first place, while projects finishing behind Mr. Cox's included fashion films directed by Wes Anderson, Roman Coppola, Baz Luhrmann and Martin Scorsese.
+In the commercial/fashion space, a fashion film that Mr. Cox produced, wrote & directed, "David Gandy’s Goodnight," was created in collaboration with David Schwimmer’s production company, Dark Harbor Stories.
+Named by Fashion Film Network as the second most-watched fashion film on earth the month of its YouTube release, "David Gandy’s Goodnight" also achieved a second place finish at the Fashion Film Awards held shortly thereafter during the Cannes Film Festival.
+Roman Polanski’s fashion film, "A Therapy," finished in first place at the FFAs, while projects finishing behind Mr. Cox’s included fashion films directed by Wes Anderson, Roman Coppola, Baz Luhrmann and Martin Scorsese.

 rich donovan - NY